massimobonanni/mslearn-azure-developer/instructions/azure-functions/01-functions-create-vscode-http.md

 Before you can publish your app, you must sign in to Azure.
 If you already signed in, go to the next section.

-1. If you aren't already signed in, choose the Azure icon in the Activity bar, then in the **Azure: Functions** area, choose **Sign in to Azure...**.
+1. If you aren't already signed in, choose the Azure icon in the Activity bar, then in the **Azure: Resources** area, choose **Sign in to Azure...**.

     ![Screenshot of the Sign in to Azure button.](./media/01/functions-sign-into-azure.png)